|Nutritional Guidelines (per serving)|

 Heat the oven to 325 F (165 C/Gas 3).

-Line baking sheets with parchment paper or nonstick foil.
+Line the baking sheets with parchment paper or nonstick foil.
 Spray the paper or foil with nonstick cooking spray.

 In a bowl, combine the coconut, sweetened condensed milk, and vanilla extract; blend well.